digisan/go-generics/README.md

 # go-generics

-golang types template for common used function
+golang generics for common used function, should be the lowest level